Beyond Classical Attention: Quantum Attention for Scalable Computation: Introduction

-The sparsity matrix $B$ can accelerate the attention computation, resulting in a faster computation with minimal error perturbation.
-This enhanced efficiency benefits large language models during both the training and inference stages.
-More specifically, by employing our quantum algorithm (Theorem~\ref{lem:sparsity_B_quantum:informal}) as a sub-routine, we obtain the following attention computation result that roughly improves the runtime from traditional approach's $O(n^2d)$ to $O(nkd)$.
+The proof of Theorem~\ref{thm:sparsity_B_quantum:informal} is in Section~\ref{sec:proof_1.3}.
+In the following, we discuss how the structure of the approximated attention matrix $B$ improves the efficiency of large language models during the inference stage.
+More specifically, by employing our quantum algorithm (Theorem~\ref{thm:sparsity_B_quantum:informal}) as a sub-routine, we achieve the following result that provides a polynomial speedup compared to the classical $O(n^2d)$-time approach.

-\begin{theorem}[Informal Version of Theorem~\ref{thm:main_result:formal}] There is an algorithm that takes $\wt{O}(n^{1.5} k^{0.5} d + nkd)$ time to achieve one attention matrix computation in inference. \end{theorem}
+\begin{theorem}[Informal version of Theorem~\ref{thm:main_result:formal}] There is an algorithm that takes $\wt{O}(n^{1.5} k^{0.5} d + nkd)$ time to achieve one attention matrix computation in inference. \end{theorem}

-In addition to the quantum method, we also provide a classical algorithm to compute the attention matrix that is still faster than the traditional approach.
-The key observation is that the quantum part (Grover's search) of our algorithm in Theorem~\ref{lem:sparsity_B_quantum:informal} can be replaced by a computational geometry data structure.
+In addition to the quantum method, we also provide a classical algorithm to compute the attention matrix that is still faster than the traditional approach in constant dimension (i.e., $d=O(1)$).
+The key observation is that the quantum part (Grover's search) of our algorithm in Theorem~\ref{thm:sparsity_B_quantum:informal} can be replaced by a computational geometry data structure, at the cost of increased time complexity.